igleepuntoexe/VirtualClock-VirtualChronometer/README.md

-# VirtualClock-VirtualChronometer
+# VirtualClock & VirtualChronometer
-This is a Virtual Clock and a Virtual Chronometer, 2x1
+This is a Virtual Clock and a Virtual Chronometer, 2x1.
+This Project its made in JavaScript, HTML and CSS, this project is a lot of fun for newbies like me as you learn a lot of new parameters doing it like "Date.now()".
+I hope it helps you and any suggestion is always accepted.
+My gmail is: adriiglesias2016@gmail.com, My discord is: igle.exe#8778 and my Twitter is @igleepuntoexe